SJTU-DMTai/awesome-rag/README.md

 # ✅ Citation
-[1] A Survey of Graph Retrieval-Augmented Generation  for Customized Large Language Models.
+- [1] A Survey of Graph Retrieval-Augmented Generation  for Customized Large Language Models.
+- [2] In-depth Analysis of Graph-based RAG in a Unified Framework.